Yadu3-2-1/Ecoflame_MYOSA/README.md

 **Energy Conservation & Smart Home**

-We extend our sincere gratitude to **Professor Sreeram** for his invaluable mentorship, guidance, and continuous support throughout the development of EcoFlame.
+We extend our sincere gratitude to **Professor Sreeram M** for his invaluable mentorship, guidance, and continuous support throughout the development of EcoFlame.

 We would also like to thank **Vimal John M V**, whose insights and discussions served as the inspiration behind the EcoFlame concept.